 His broad experience includes litigating media, defamation, privacy, and intellectual property disputes, including patent, trademark and copyright actions.
 He has served as co-counsel in numerous patent actions regarding patents from numerous different sectors.
 A former Chair of the Florida Bar's Media and Communications Committee, Mullins often speaks on such subjects at conferences, including the Entertainment and Sports Law Section Conference and the Media Law Conference of the Florida Bar, the Practicing Law Institute, and the Inter-American Press Association.

-Mullins also has substantial experience in class actions, including actions involving financial institutions, insurers, manufacturers, and other corporate entities in class action cases on federal and state claims across the country ranging from claims under Truth-in-Lending Act, other federal consumer protection statutes, state insurance code claims, common-law clams, and claims pursuant to consumer protection statutes.
+Mullins also has substantial experience in class actions, including actions involving financial institutions, insurers, manufacturers, and other corporate entities in class action cases on federal and state claims across the country ranging from claims under Truth-in-Lending Act, other federal consumer protection statutes, state insurance code claims, common-law claims, and claims pursuant to consumer protection statutes.